-Additionally, you can often be a resident, fellow, or practicing physician to qualify.
+Additionally, you can often be a resident, fellow, intern, or practicing physician to qualify.
 So they’re pretty flexible in terms of where you’re at in your career.

 Banks and lenders know you’ve got a lot of earnings potential if you’re going to be a doctor, even if you don’t have the down payment funds necessary to buy your first home.
 Or even the pay stubs to document your income.